 ARS LONGA, VITA BREVIS (HIPPOCRATES)

-Art is magic.
-Fusing talent with palette, and artistry with alchemy, artists creatively convert our common aversion to pain into an uncommon vision of paint.
-Using poignant oils, idyllic acrylics, charming charcoals, playful pastels, and stellar stencils with colored pencils, artists communicate, commemorate, contemplate, and celebrate God's animated Creation.
+Artistry is alchemy.
+With talent and palette, artists use poignant oils, idyllic acrylics, charming charcoals, playful pastels, and stellar stencils with colored pencils, in order to communicate, commemorate, contemplate, and celebrate God's consecrated but complicated Creation.

 ART & SCIENCE

 Art and science are complementary.
 Like our two cerebral hemispheres, they synergistically enhance our intellect.
 Art relies on the analogical, non-linear, backward reasoning of induction, while science relies on the logical, linear, forward reasoning of deduction.
 Since logic requires both induction and deduction, society requires both art and science.
 Just imagine if we could somehow blend the artistic genius of Rembrandt and Mozart, with the scientific genius of Einstein and Pasteur.
 Our problems just might be solved.